Cost of Living Crisis

 More information on the Household Support Fund can be found can be found on the Wokingham Borough Council website.

-If you received this support from First Days Children’s Charity since October 2022, you do not need to apply again.
-You will automatically receive support from May 2023 half-term onwards.
+If you received this support from First Days Children’s Charity in the last 12 months, you do not need to apply again.
+You will automatically be contacted to re-confirm your details.

 Further information can be found on the Wokingham Borouch Council website.